st-ty1/Artix_Asuswrt-Merlin_John_fork/How-to_Artix_on_wsl2.md

-Open windows terminal and type:
+On Windows 10 open Command Prompt or PowerShell and type:

 $ mkdir %USERPROFILE%\wsl\artix